szymonbiczyk/Mouse-Cheese/README.md

 # Mouse-Cheese

+There are no data structures or algorithms in this project that are not authored by me.

 This is a game in which mouse is hunting cheese.
 When mouse step on the filed which is taken by cheese it means that cheese was eaten by mouse.
 There are three tactics: